 - Hostname of the accessing computer

 These data are not collated with other data from other sources.

 The processing of these data is done in accordance with Art.
 6 par.
-1 lit. f DSGVO which allows data-processing for the purposes of ensuring the functionality of our website and the safety of the technical infrastructure.
+1 lit. f DSGVO which allows data processing for the purposes of ensuring the functionality of our website and the safety of the technical infrastructure.